 One of our aims is to develop new statistical, computational and machine learning methods for the integration and analysis of heterogeneous omics data in a broad range of contexts:

-- Statistical Methods and computational tools for meta-analysis studies.
+- Methods for meta-analysis of biomedical data

 - Pathway analysis and Network analysis